AZTool-Labs/Aztec.dart/README.md

 ### Aztec.dart
-A Flutter SDK for Noir and Aztec Network integration.
+A Flutter Package for Noir and Aztec Network integration.

 ## Overview